technologiestiftung/giessdenkiez-de-dwd-harvester/README.md

 ## Docker

 To have a local database for testing you need Docker and docker-compose installed.
-You will also have to create a public S3 Bucket.
+You will also have to create a public Supabase Storage bucket.
 You also need to update the `.env` file with the values from `sample.env` below the line `# for your docker environment`.

 to start only the database run